 - The ptpPortEnabled parameter is set to TRUE.

-For validation that the computed sync tree configuration can be applied to all PTP Ports intended to participate in the given gPTP domain, the management entity configuring the sync tree will, for example, verifies that these ports are up, IEEE Std 802.1AS2020capable, and satisfy topology constraints by checking the following parameters:
+For validation that the computed sync tree configuration can be applied to all PTP Ports intended to participate in the given gPTP domain, the management entity configuring the sync tree will, for example, verify that these ports are up, IEEE Std 802.1AS2020capable, and satisfy topology constraints by checking the following parameters:

 - The status of oper-status parameter is up (see IETF RFC 8343) for all participating Ethernet links;